hongkunyoo/jupyterflow/docs/kubeflow.md

 ## Configure Storage

-To run jobs on multiple different node, you should use `ReadWriteMany` access mode type storage, such as [nfs-server-provisioner](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner).
+To run jobs on multiple different node, you should use `ReadWriteMany` access mode storage, such as [nfs-server-provisioner](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner).
 If you're unfamiliar with storage access mode, take a look at [Kubernetes persistent volume access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).

 The simplest way to have a `ReadWriteMany` type storage is installing nfs-server-provisioner.